regnarg/bc/text/changedet.md

 There also emerges an interesting middle ground between these two extremes, which we shall dub \D{filesystem-based change detection}.
-Some filesystems offer an explicit *compare* operation that is more efficient than scanning the whole trees.
-This is usually done in one of two ways.

-One is to store file metadata on disk in data structures that allow for efficient comparison.
-For example, btrfs uses persistent B-trees for its snapshots that allows comparing two snapshots in logarithmic time.
-\TODO{Check, cite.} The other way is to store an explicit change log as a part of the on-disk filesystem representation.
-This requires more space but allows answering change queries in time linear in the number of changes.
+Some filesystems can store some data about their change history as a part of their on-disk data stractures and offer operations that query these structures to return information about filesystem changes.
+Two examples of this are the `btrfs` find-new and send-receive mechanisms.

 This last category seems to offer the best of both worlds: we get reliably and efficiently informed of all changes.
-Often the comparison operation is fast enough to be run e.g. every minute, effectively replacing online detection.
+Often the comparison operation is fast enough to be run very frequently, for example every minute, effectively replacing online detection.
 The obvious disadvantages are that most filesystems do not support such operations and the need for a solution specifically tailored to each filesystem that does support change detection (there is no generic API, at least on Linux).

 The next sections will survey various ways of doing each kind of change detection on Linux.
+Even methods that are not inherently filesystem-based will often depend on the idiosynchracies of different filesystem types.
+In such cases, we will consider primarily `ext4` and `btrfs`, two commonly used Linux filesystems, while remarking how other file systems may differ.
+For simplicity, we shall also only discuss change detection in trees contrained to a single filesystem volume (i.e., not containing any mount points within them), therefore also to a single filesystem type.

 Offline Change Detection
 ------------------------

-### The Anatomy of Linux Filesystems
+### The anatomy of linux filesystems

 Before diving into change detection, we have to understand a bit about the structure of Linux filesystems and filesystem APIs.
 If terms like *inode*, *hardlink*,